How to Choose the Best Freezer for Your Home

 Location, Location

 If you plan to keep the freezer in a living area, consider how noisy it is (and also how it looks).
-Most manufacturers say that their freezers can operate in a room where the temperature can reach up 110° F, but check product specifications if you plan to put the freezer in area that’s not temperature-controlled, such as a garage.
+Most manufacturers say their freezers can operate in a room where the temperature can reach 110° F, but check product specifications if you plan to put the freezer in an area that’s not temperature-controlled, such as a garage.
 Make sure the unit isn’t exposed to temperatures above 110° F or below 0° F, because that may damage it.

 Freezers Come in 3 Sizes